Shape-induced pairing of spheroidal squirmers: Theory

 In the following, we restrict our consideration to two swimmers moving in the $xy$ plane, and study conditions for obtaining stable bound states.
-The instantaneous configuration of the system is specified by the center-to-center distance $d$ and the angles $\phi_1$ and $\phi_2$, where $\phi_\alpha$ is the angle between $\hat{d}^{(\alpha)}$ and a fixed axis, chosen as the x-axis (see SI Fig. 1).
+The instantaneous configuration of the system is specified by the center-to-center distance $d$ and the angles $\phi_1$ and $\phi_2$, where $\phi_\alpha$ is the angle between $\hat{d}^{(\alpha)}$ and a fixed axis, chosen as the x-axis (see Fig. 1 in the SM).
+We assume that $\hat{c}^{(\alpha)}$ and $\hat{d}^{(\alpha)}$ lie within the xy plane.
 For convenience, we specify that swimmer 1 is instantaneously at $\mathbf{x}_{1} = (0,0,0)$.
 Swimmer 2 has position $\mathbf{x}_{2} = (x,y,0)$.
 We construct $\dot{x}$, $\dot{y}$, $\dot{\phi}_1$, and $\dot{\phi}_2$ as functions of $x$, $y$, $\phi_1$, and $\phi_2$, and look for fixed point configurations at which these functions evaluate to zero, representing a bound state.
 For simplicity, we consider only bound states in which the propulsion axes are aligned with the center-to-center axis.

+The point-particle model is analytically tractable and yields a wealth of predictions.
+However, we wish to compare these predictions against numerical results that account for finite size and do not truncate the particle-generated flow field to the leading-order term.